department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-findings.md

 > P4: "This I'm a little confused about.
 It says [insurance] includes Medicare but I just said I have Medicare in the previous section so it seems like a duplication."
 "I already provided this information on the previous page so maybe I would say no [to 'Do you have health insurance coverage?' question]."

-3. <b>There is still some confusion and/or frustration with providing financial information in the 10-10EZ.</b>
+<b>3.
+There is still some confusion and/or frustration with providing financial information in the 10-10EZ.</b>
 - There was some confusion from one participant about what to enter for other income if it didn't apply because the form doesn't let the user leave the fields blank.
 - One participant was confused because he had just entered information about his spouse and then wasn't sure if the form was asking for the entire household's income or just his.
 - 2 out of 7 participants said they would not want to provide their financial info.